New coronavirus rules enacted for Moscow restaurants

 “The coronavirus situation in Moscow remains extremely difficult,” Moscow Mayor Sergei Sobyanin told reporters.
 “Over the past week, we have registered new record highs of hospitalizations, ICU patients and coronavirus deaths.”

-Although Russia was the first country to announce a coronavirus vaccine, only about 14% of the population has received the shots.
+Although Russia was the first country to announce a coronavirus vaccine, only about 14% of the population has received at least one shot of a vaccine.

 Officials have blamed widespread skepticism about vaccines, lax attitudes toward taking necessary precautions and a quick spread of more infectious variants.